If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 - Write “How” and list posts (like this one!).
 These types of articles directly convey the value that readers are going to get from them and outperform other types.

 - Provide in-depth insights about your subject.
-Readers on LinkedIn appreciate content that teaches them valuable information for their careers and that requires length.
+Readers on LinkedIn appreciate content that teaches them valuable information for their careers—and that requires length.
 The most successful posts are between 1,900-2,000 words.

 - Include images.
 Articles with eight images received the highest average number of views.

 - Reign in your passion.
 While you may have strong feelings regarding an industry event that you’re analyzing, it is best to keep your emotions to yourself.
 Content with a neutral tone outperforms pieces with a positive or negative one.
-Focusing on the facts and objective analysis will build your reputation as a competent professional and prevent you from alienating peers with different opinions.
+Focusing on the facts and on objective analysis will build your reputation as a competent professional and prevent you from alienating peers with different opinions.

 If you have a blog, don’t worry about creating unique content for LinkedIn to avoid duplicate content.
 Instead, take the articles from your blog and repurpose them to appear like new content on LinkedIn.
 Here are a few ways to transform your content:

 - Edit the intro sentences to various paragraphs.
+Try fleshing out your intro to make it more engaging.

 Any combination of these actions will alter your content enough to appear original to readers who aren’t fanatics.